pulakk/blog/remote-camera/index.md

 #### (a) Static public IP Addresses
 If the ISP
-you're getting the internet access from, provides you with a static public IP address, then most of your problems are solved.
+you're getting the internet access from, provides you with a static public IP address, then most of your problems are solved herein.
+Any choice of router and camera should work for you, because you can access your router, and in effect, your camera, by making requests to that static public IP address.

 #### (b) Dynamic public IP Addresses
 Your ISP is most probably